Carlisle Pubs

 • Boardroom, Paternoster Row (formerly the Board).

-• Border Terrier Inn, Ashness Drive, Morton Park.
+• Border Terrier Inn on Ashness Drive, Morton Park, opened in August 1967.

-• The Caledonian Inn, Botchergate, after suffering through a number of name changes, including Bar Code and CA-1, has happily once again become the Caledonian Inn.
+• The Caledonian Inn, Botchergate, after suffering a number of name changes, including Bar Code and CA-1, has happily once again become the Caledonian Inn.
 Thanks to Karen Storey for Bar Code.
+After a closure for refurbishment, it re-opened in March 2013.

 • Cranemakers, 43 London Road.
-Added 2006 - this had previously been the Theakston, and before that, a hotel.
-Thanks to Tom Seabury.
+This had previously been the Theakston (July 1981 - June 1990), and before that, the Carleton hotel.
+Thanks to Tom Seabury for additional information.

 • Crown Inn, 90 Botchergate.